HTTP Header

 Set the rule’s priority.
 The higher the number, the greater the priority for matching and execution.
 Rules with higher priority will be executed first under identical matching conditions.

 After configuring, click Confirm, then select Next Step to submit your settings.
 To minimize any potential disruptions to your production environment, we strongly recommend conducting a Pre-deploy test in a staging environment.
 This crucial step ensures that your configurations are accurate before they go live.
-Once you have verified the accuracy of the settings, click Deploy Now to implement them in the live environment.
+Once you have verified the accuracy of the settings, click Deploy Now to implement them in the production environment.
 The configurations typically become effective within 3-5 minutes.
 For comprehensive guidance on pre-deployment testing and to verify the effectiveness of your configurations, please consult the tutorial Deploy the Configurations to Staging Environment for Validation.

-Important Notes
+Notes

 Is the content of this document helpful to you?